Blockchain in the automotive industry

 Jacob Appelbaum, activist and core member of the Tor project

-“Whereas most technologies tend to automate workers on the periphery doing menial tasks, blockchains automate away the center.
+“Whereas most technologies tend to automate workers on the periphery doing menial tasks, blockchains automate away the centre.
 Instead of putting the taxi driver out of a job, blockchain puts Uber out of a job and lets the taxi drivers work with the customer directly.”

-Vitalik Buterin, co-founder Ethereum and Bitcoin Magazine
+Vitalik Buterin, co-founder of Ethereum and Bitcoin Magazine

 Blockchain in automotive – players involved in adopting